 To Promote Your Items or Not?

-Although this action is advisable and comes in handy, it is not needed to get sales.
+Although this action is advisable and handy, it is not needed to get sales.
 Redbubble already has enough traffic and daily page visits.
-You should take note of your titles (make them effective and catchy), descriptions, and appropriate tags or keywords.
+It would help if you took note of your titles (make them effective and catchy), descriptions, and appropriate tags or keywords.
 Then you can make enough sales even without any promotion.

 How to Sell on Redbubble